balabit/syslog-ng-incubator/modules/java/README.md

 java destination
 ================

-java destination gives an interface to implement destinations based on Java
+java destination gives an abstract class to implement destinations based on Java

-If you want to implement a java destination, you should implement SyslogNgDestination interface which is contained by the SyslogNg.jar which jar file will be in the moduledir after make install
+If you want to implement a java destination, you should extend SyslogNgDestination abstract class which is contained by the SyslogNg.jar which jar file will be in the moduledir after make install

 Example implementation of a dummy destination